SehamAlghamdi/AraTar/README.md

 ## Citation

 If you use the AraTar corpus in your research, please cite the following paper:
-AraTar: A Corpus to Support the Fine-grained Detection of Hate Speech Targets in the Arabic Language
+[AraTar: A Corpus to Support the Fine-grained Detection of Hate Speech Targets in the Arabic Language](https://aclanthology.org/2024.osact-1.1/) (Alghamdi et al., OSACT 2024)

+**Data Availability**: Due to Twitter's policy, the actual tweets in the AraTar corpus cannot be made publicly available in this repository.
+To access the full corpus, including the tweets, please submit a request to the authors.

+## Requesting Full Corpus Access

+To obtain the full AraTar corpus, including the tweets, please follow these steps:
+1. Send an email to the authors at [seham.alghamdi@manchester.ac.uk](mailto:seham.alghamdi@manchester.ac.uk).
+2. Include your name, affiliation, and a brief description of your research project.
+3. Specify that you are requesting access to the AraTar corpus.

 ## Contact